30: ISLAM & OTHER MONOTHEISMS: SIMILARITIES & DIFFERENCES

 The Jews go to pray in temples called synagogue.
 Their weekly prayer day is Saturday while it is Friday for the Muslims.
 The Jews usually pray by standing and the Muslim prayer involves prostration in addition to standing and bowing.
 Muslims perform ‘Itikaf’ in Ramadan which is somewhat similar to Jewish retreat.
 Jewish priests known as Rabbi usually wear black and a skull cap, different from white clothes and full cap usually worn by the Muslim clerics (Imams).

-It therefore appears from the above that Islam, Christianity, and Judaism are three members of a monotheistic family that have more in similarities than differences.
+Conclusion: It therefore appears from the above that Islam, Christianity, and Judaism are three members of a monotheistic family that have more in similarities than differences.
 This makes a potential ground for their mutual harmony and cooperation, particularly through inter-faith dialogue, if necessary.